-COMPUTER SCIENCE - COSC 1315 - FUNDAMENTALS OF PROGRAMMING.
+COMPUTER SCIENCE - COSC 1315 - INTRODUCTION TO COMPUTER PROGRAMMING.
 Three hours credit.
-Introduction to computer programming.
-Emphasis on the fundamentals of structured design, development, testing, implementation, and documentation.
-Includes coverage of language syntax, data and file structures, input/output devices, and disks/files.
+Introduction to computer programming for solving a variety of problems.
+This course is intended for non-computer science and non-computer engineering majors.
+Emphasis on the fundamentals of design, development, testing, implementation, and documentation of computer programs.
+Includes problem solving with structured techniques and algorithms using pseudo code and/or graphical representations.
 Prerequisite: TSIA Complete.
 Lab fee.